It’s one of the biggest and most popular lakes in North America, and in this post, you’ll discover the ultimate list of facts about Lake Erie.

 4. It’s the warmest in summer and the coldest in winter

-Because of the fact that it’s the shallowest lake, it’s also the warmest of the 5 Great Lakes in the summer.
+Because it’s the shallowest lake, it’s also the warmest of the 5 Great Lakes in the summer.
 One time, during the summer of 1999, a heatwave caused the water temperature to rise to 85 °F (29 °C), almost overheating a nuclear powerplant.

 The shallowest part of the lake is the western basin which has waters with a depth of just 25 to 30 feet (7.6 to 9.1 meters).